 I made this Gluten and Yeast Free Stollen for myself last Christmas and never actually got around to writing the recipe up.
 This year I’ve added more booze (you can never have enough booze in my opinion) and ground almonds to increase the richness of the stollen dough.
+Just a quick note to say that to make this yeast free too you would need to use a free from bread that’s got no added yeast.
+If you struggle to find one in the shops why not make your own sourdough bread with naturally occurring yeast to make into breadcrumbs.

 Did you know that stollen dates back to the 1400’s and was originally a far less rich and extravagant bake, it originates from Dresden in Germany and every year there is a Stollenfest at the Christmas Market. little bit of history there for you…now bake to the bake!